How diet can reduce your risk of cancer

 There is no single ‘superfood’ that can prevent cancer.
-A combination of good eating habits and food variety give the greatest benefit.
+A combination of good eating habits and food variety offer the greatest benefit.

 It’s probably no surprise that fruit, vegetables and unprocessed grains come out on top as the best ‘cancer-preventing’ foods.
-Try to eat five different types of fruits and vegetables each day, with the emphasis on colour as your best guide to variety.
+Try to eat five serves of vegetables and two serves of fruits each day, with the emphasis on eating different types – use colour as your best guide to variety.

-Getting more fibre in your diet by eating more wholegrain foods and cutting back on processed foods will do your risk of bowel cancer the world of good.
+Getting more fibre in your diet by eating more wholegrain foods and cutting back on processed foods may help lower your risk of bowel cancer .

-It is also wise to cut back on the amount of red meat and processed meat in your diet – these have been consistently linked to raising bowel cancer risk.
+It is also wise to cut back on the amount of red meat and processed meat in your diet – with research suggesting it may increase your risk of bowel cancer risk.
 Having fish in place of meat occasionally could give you a double benefit, as the omega-3 oils in fish have been linked to lowering the risk of colon, breast and prostate cancer.

-When it comes to alcohol, forget about justifying drinking because it is good for your heart.
-Alcohol is linked to cancer of the mouth, oesophagus, breast, colon and liver, and the more you drink, the greater the risk.
-Of course, it’s not realistic for most of us to give up drinking altogether – but cutting back where you can is a good way to balance your risk.
+When it comes to alcohol, it’s best to limit your drinking .
+Alcohol is linked to cancer of the mouth, oesophagus, breast, bowel and liver, and the more you drink, the greater the risk.
+Of course, it’s not realistic for all of us to give up drinking altogether – but cutting back where you can is a good way to balance your risk.